Niles-Lab/Farmers_Calculator/README.md

-# VT/ME Climate Perceptions Platform
+# Climate Adaptation Resources for Northern New England Farmers

 - [Abstract](#abstract)
 - [About this application](#file-structure)